 Standards Competency Performance Expectations CAEP R1.2 0001 Number and Quantity The New York State Mathematics teacher understands and extends concepts of number and quantity, from the properties of arithmetic operations involving real numbers through the properties of operations InTASC 4 involving vector and matrix representations and complex numbers.
-CAEP R1.2 0002 Algebra The New York State Mathematics teacher understands the use of numbers, symbols, operations, and conventions of notation that allow the creation, interpretation, and manipulation of algebraic expressions and equations, and uses them to model and solve mathematical and real-world problems.
-2002 5 1: CAEP R1.2 0003 Functions The New York State Mathematics teacher understands that functions are descriptions, often in the form of algebraic expressions, of situations in which one quantity depends on another, and that functions have InTASC 4 many applications modeling nature and human society.
+CAEP R1.2 0002 Algebra The New York State Mathematics teacher understands the use of numbers, symbols, operations, and conventions of notation that allow the creation, interpretation, and manipulation of algebraic expressions and equations, and uses them to model and solve mathematical and real world problems.
+2000 5 11 and equations, and uses them to model and solve mathematical and real-world problems.
+CAEP R1.2 0003 Functions The New York State Mathematics teacher understands that functions are descriptions, often in the form of algebraic expressions, of situations in which one quantity depends on another, and that functions have InTASC 4 many applications modeling nature and human society.
 CAEP R1.2 0004 Calculus The New York State Mathematics teacher understands the fundamental concepts of calculus and how techniques of calculus are essential in the modeling and solving of both mathematical and real-world InTASC 4 problems.
 CAEP R1.2 0005 Geometry and Measurement The New York State Mathematics teacher understands the attributes and relationships of geometric objects in diverse contexts and applies the properties of measurement and dimension in modeling situations.
-InTASC 4 CAEP R1.2 0006 Statistics and Probability The New York State Mathematics teacher understands that information contained in data is often obscured by variability and uses statistical tools and knowledge of probability to make informed decisions that allow InTASC 4 ······································· for this variability.
+InTASC 4 CAEP R1.2 0006 Statistics and Probability The New York State Mathematics teacher understands that information contained in data is often obscured by variability and uses statistical tools and knowledge of probability to make informed decisions that allow InTASC 4 11000011111 for this variability.